enricoros/fotowall/README.markdown

 Old News
 --------

-**2009-03-02** FotoWall is now on GitHub.
+**2009-03-02** Fotowall is now on GitHub.
 Development will continue here.
 Changes are coming soon!

 **2008-09-03** Peter Upfold put together a great ScreenCast of the application!!

-See http://fosswire.com/2008/09/03/fotowall-make-wallpaper-collages-from-your-photos/ fot the article and click on the Video link to see the screencast.
+See http://fosswire.com/2008/09/03/Fotowall-make-wallpaper-collages-from-your-photos/ fot the article and click on the Video link to see the screencast.

 **2008-08-01** Thanks to everybody that is sending me patches!